iotorlabs/iotor/docs/OPTIONS.md

 ```
 --allow-root
 ```
-Allows running commands as root. ano is a user command, there is no need to execute it with superuser permissions.
+Allows running commands as root. racoon is a user command, there is no need to execute it with superuser permissions.
 However, if you still want to run commands with sudo, use `--allow-root` option.